ranjan-arnav/enhanced-runway-detection/README.md

 ## 📄 License

+**⚠️ PROPRIETARY LICENSE - ALL RIGHTS RESERVED**

+This project is proprietary software owned by **Arnav Ranjan**.
+All rights reserved.

+**🚫 RESTRICTIONS:**
+- **NO MODIFICATION** - Code modification is strictly prohibited
+- **NO REDISTRIBUTION** - Cannot be shared or distributed
+- **NO COMMERCIAL USE** - Commercial use forbidden without permission
+- **VIEW ONLY** - Available for educational viewing purposes only

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+See the [LICENSE](LICENSE) file for complete terms and conditions.

+For licensing inquiries or permissions, please contact the author.

 ## 🙏 Acknowledgments